Lori M. Henderson Sells 6,600 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

-Moderna, Inc. (NASDAQ:MRNA) General Counsel Lori M. Henderson sold 6,600 shares of the business’s stock in a transaction on Thursday, April 8th.
-The shares were sold at an average price of $132.85, for a total transaction of $876,810.00.
-Following the sale, the general counsel now directly owns 7,501 shares in the company, valued at approximately $996,507.85.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Moderna, Inc. (NASDAQ:MRNA) General Counsel Lori M. Henderson sold 6,600 shares of the firm’s stock in a transaction on Tuesday, April 13th.
+The stock was sold at an average price of $146.62, for a total value of $967,692.00.
+Following the sale, the general counsel now owns 7,501 shares in the company, valued at approximately $1,099,796.62.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.

-Moderna (NASDAQ:MRNA) last released its quarterly earnings results on Thursday, February 25th.
-The company reported ($0.69) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.25) by ($0.44).
-Moderna had a negative return on equity of 28.11% and a negative net margin of 242.73%.
-The company had revenue of $570.80 million during the quarter, compared to the consensus estimate of $279.41 million.
-During the same period in the previous year, the company earned ($0.37) earnings per share.
-Moderna’s quarterly revenue was up 3948.2% on a year-over-year basis.
-As a group, analysts expect that Moderna, Inc. will post -1.5 earnings per share for the current fiscal year.
+Moderna (NASDAQ:MRNA) last released its earnings results on Thursday, February 25th.
+The company reported ($0.69) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.25) by ($0.44).
+The business had revenue of $570.80 million for the quarter, compared to analysts’ expectations of $279.41 million.
+Moderna had a negative net margin of 242.73% and a negative return on equity of 28.11%.
+The business’s quarterly revenue was up 3948.2% compared to the same quarter last year.
+During the same quarter last year, the company posted ($0.37) earnings per share.
+Equities research analysts forecast that Moderna, Inc. will post -1.5 EPS for the current year.

-MRNA has been the topic of a number of analyst reports.
-Morgan Stanley lowered their target price on shares of Moderna from $215.00 to $201.00 and set an “equal weight” rating on the stock in a report on Thursday, March 4th.
-The Goldman Sachs Group reissued a “buy” rating and set a $139.00 target price on shares of Moderna in a report on Friday, December 11th.
-Jefferies Financial Group upped their price target on shares of Moderna from $150.00 to $180.00 in a report on Thursday, February 18th.
-Chardan Capital upped their price target on shares of Moderna from $107.00 to $182.00 and gave the stock a “buy” rating in a report on Monday, March 8th.
-Finally, SVB Leerink upped their price target on shares of Moderna from $69.00 to $80.00 and gave the stock an “underperform” rating in a report on Monday, February 1st.
-Three equities research analysts have rated the stock with a sell rating, seven have given a hold rating and nine have given a buy rating to the company.
-Moderna has a consensus rating of “Hold” and an average target price of $150.56.
+Several research firms have recently issued reports on MRNA.
+Piper Sandler restated an “overweight” rating and set a $208.00 price objective on shares of Moderna in a report on Monday, March 22nd.
+Chardan Capital raised their price objective on Moderna from $107.00 to $182.00 and gave the stock a “buy” rating in a report on Monday, March 8th.
+SVB Leerink raised their price objective on Moderna from $69.00 to $80.00 and gave the stock an “underperform” rating in a report on Monday, February 1st.
+Oppenheimer lifted their target price on Moderna from $178.00 to $206.00 and gave the company an “outperform” rating in a report on Monday, February 1st.
+Finally, Bank of America reiterated a “sell” rating and issued a $140.00 target price on shares of Moderna in a report on Friday, February 26th.
+Three analysts have rated the stock with a sell rating, seven have assigned a hold rating and nine have given a buy rating to the company.
+Moderna has an average rating of “Hold” and a consensus target price of $150.56.

 Moderna, Inc, a biotechnology company, develops therapeutics and vaccines based on messenger RNA for the treatment of infectious diseases, immuno-oncology, rare diseases, cardiovascular diseases, and auto-immune diseases.
 As of March 9, 2021, the company had 13 programs in clinical trials and a total of 24 development programs in six modalities comprising prophylactic vaccines, cancer vaccines, intratumoral immuno-oncology, localized regenerative therapeutics, systemic secreted and cell surface therapeutics, and systemic intracellular therapeutics.